etvr/fotools/README.md

 #### - drawing an equilateral triangle
-  the top corner angle and radius are defined by the user this can be used to illustrate or analyse a field of view (FOV)
+  the top corner angle and radius are defined by the user this can be used to illustrate a field of view (FOV)

   ![blender_In0mdvSHWO](https://github.com/etvr/fotools/assets/858190/8547fae7-f7c7-4db5-8892-504f967805fe)